mtodzo/Duke-MBB-Comparator/README.md

 (points + rebounds + assists + steals + blocks − Missed FG − Missed FT - turnovers) / games played

 On the right, you can compare the offensive, defensive, and overall ratings of Blue Devil teams each year.
 To calculate team ratings, we used the accepted metric of (total points/total possessions) * 100 for offensive rating and (opponent’s total points/opponent’s total possessions) * 100 for defensive rating.
-The overall team rating is the average of these two values.
+The overall team rating is the difference between these two values.
 To calculate total possessions, we used the following equation:

 FGA - OREB + TO + (0.4 x FTA) = total number of possessions